dimitri-nicolo/calico/v2.3/usage/policy/secure-metrics.md

    calicoctl apply -f default-host-policy.yaml
    ```

-1. List the nodes on which {{site.prodname}} is running with the following command.
+1. List the nodes on which {{site.tseeprodname}} is running with the following command.

    ```shell
    calicoctl get nodes